lucablackwell/heroica/possible-options.md

 ## What player can do
 1. move
+    * roll: 4, 3, 2, 1
     * show dice roll - function for rolling?
     * show outcome
     * show progression - flag for movement that ignores menus
     * show `moved ?? spaces`
-2. shop
+2. weapons
-    * show gold, current weapons
+    * show gold, weapons in inventory
     * for each weapon
-        1. buy weapon
+        1. inspect weapon
-            * if enough gold:
-                * remove gold
-                * remove weapon from shop
-                * add weapon to inventory
-                * show `?? bought for ?? gold`
+           * show name, description, skill
-            * if not enough gold:
+           * if skill is ranged:
-                * show relevant message `Not enough gold!`
+             1. use skill
+                * logic depending on skill - if requires enemies, warn
+                * show `brandishing your ??, you summon the skill ??`
+                * logic and description of effects of skill
         2. sell weapon
+            * remove related skill from skill inventory
-            * remove weapon from inventory
+            * remove weapon from weapon inventory
             * add weapon to shop
             * add gold
             * show `?? sold for ?? gold`